opentargets/evidence_datasource_parsers/README.md

 ### Genomics England Panel App

-The Genomics England parser processes the associations between genes and diseases described in the _Panel Data_ table.
-This data is provided by Genomics England and can be downloaded from the [Panel App bucket](TODO: link to Google bucket).
+The Genomics England parser processes the associations between genes and diseases described in the _Gene Panels Data_ table.
+This data is provided by Genomics England and can be downloaded [here](https://storage.googleapis.com/otar000-evidence_input/PanelApp/20.11/All_genes_20200928-1959.tsv) from the _otar000-evidence_input_ bucket.

 The source table is then formatted into a compressed set of JSON lines following the schema of the version to be used.